-Figure 1.6: Experimental setup to measure the flexible modes of the APA300ML.
-For the bending in the X direction (a), the impact point is at the back of the top measurement point.
+Figure 1.6: Experimental setup to measured flexible modes of the APA300ML.
+For the bending in the X direction (a), the impact point is located at the back of the top measurement point.
 For the bending in the Y direction (b), the impact point is located on the back surface of the top interface (on the back of the 2 measurements points).

 The measured frequency response functions computed from the experimental setups of figures 1.6a and 1.6b are shown in Figure 1.7.
 The y bending mode is observed at 280 Hz and the x bending mode is at 412 Hz.
-These modes are measured at higher frequencies than the frequencies estimated from the
+These modes are measured at higher frequencies than the estimated frequencies from the Finite Element Model (see frequencies in Figure 1.6).
+This is opposite to what is usually observed (i.e. having lower resonance frequencies in practice than the estimation from a finite element model).
+This could be explained by underestimation of the Young's modulus of the steel used for the shell (190 GPa was used for the model, but steel with Young's modulus of 210 GPa could have been used).
+Another explanation is the shape difference between the manufactured APA300ML and the 3D model, for instance thicker blades.

-$^{^7\}mathrm{Polytec}$ controller 3001 with sensor heads OFV512 8Kistler 9722A
+$^{^{6}}$ Kistler 9722A